cmu-sei/iides/notes.md

   - Leverage Cyber DEM for this?
 - Job:
  - some of the employment types don't make sense now that Job is its own entity
+- TTP:
+  - not loving the techniques, they overlap a lot
 - Do we need the specific lists of substances and psychological issues?

 - org-relationship vs orgRole: the vocabulatries are identical
 - iron out the zero, one, or more relationships in the erd

 ## TODO
-- handle relationships in the json schema
 - define owner relationship
 - go back through codebook and list missing/skipped fields
+- add "default" to doc generator
 - Write up intro material for white paper
 - Note handling of inexact dates